Eschatologue/CM_wiki/docs/option/feat/feat-origin/hb.md

 You have studied languages and codes, gaining the following benefits:

-**Linguistic Prodigy**
+**Polygot**
-You learn three languages of your choice.
+You learn a number of additional languages of your choice equal to your Intelligence modifier.
+Whenever your base Intelligence modifier increases thereafter, you may learn a new language.

-**Cipher-builder**
+**Linguistic Insight**
-You can create written ciphers.
-Others can't decipher a code you create unless you teach them, they succeed on an Intelligence check (DC equals 8 plus your Intelligence modifier and your Proficiency Bonus), or they use magic to decipher it.
+You have :d20-adv: Advantage on skill checks made to discern information from a language or text you don't understand.

-**Analyze and Empathize**
+**Lip Reader**
-If you spend 1 minute analyzing a language you do not know, you can discern small bits of information such as intent, direction, and emotion.
+If you can see a creature's mouth while it is speaking a language you understand, you can interpret what it's saying by reading its lips.

 ---

 ### Psychoanalyst

-*Origin Feat (Prerequisite: Wisdom and Intelligence 11+)*
+*Origin Feat (Prerequisite: Wisdom or Intelligence 11+)*

 You have knack for studying and exploiting mannerisms and thought patterns: